Bed Bugs In College Dorms: How We Beat Them & How You Can Too

 This article from WebMD offers more detailed information on bed bug identification and prevention.

-When the housing team from UCSC reached out to us, bed bugs were a big concern in their residence halls.
+When the housing team from UCSC reached out to us in 2015, bed bugs were a big concern in their residence halls.

 Specifically, they had isolated the wooden bed decks as a major source of their problem.
 Small voids in the wood created a space for the bugs to burrow and lay their eggs.
 Naturally, the school was ready to throw away their wooden beds.